wellcometrust/grants_tagger/README.md

-SAGEMAKER_ROLE        | sagemaker          | aws sagemaker role, ask aws administrator AWS_ACCESS_KEY_ID     | sagemaker, sync    | aws access key, for aws cli to work AWS_SECRET_ACCESS_KEY | sagemaker, sync    | aws secret key, for aws cli to work
+SAGEMAKER_ROLE        | sagemaker          | aws sagemaker role, ask aws administrator AWS_ACCESS_KEY_ID     | sagemaker, sync    | aws access key, for aws cli to work AWS_SECRET_ACCESS_KEY | sagemaker, sync    | aws secret key, for aws cli to work BIOASQ_USERNAME       | bioasq             | username with which registered in BioASQ BIOASQ_PASSWORD       | bioasq             | password            --//--

 There is a `.envrc.template` with the env variables needed.
 If you use [direnv](https://direnv.net) then you can use it to populate